Technical Assistance Panels in Activity Centers

 Think of a TAP as a fast-paced brainstorming session with a group of outside experts who will use their extensive professional experience to respond to a set of specific questions posed by a local government sponsor.
 The panel of professionals who come together to serve on a TAP are leading experts in the real estate, land use, planning and community development fields, and are hand-selected for each TAP based on the specific local challenge and on the skill sets needed to address this challenge.
 The multi-disciplinary nature of the panel and the quick-response nature of the TAP process often allow for new, creative ideas to be explored and vetted with a group of experts who bring “fresh eyes” to the issue.
 To review past TAPs conducted by ULI Washington in the Metropolitan Washington Area, visit www.washington.uli.org/TAPs.

 The TAP takes place over 1.5 days.
 On Day One, the panel listens and learns.
 They will tour the study area, hear a presentation from the city or county sponsor, and meet with key local stakeholders.
 On Day Two, the panel deliberates, collaborates, and develops recommendations, all of which culminate in a presentation that evening.
-A final written report is also developed and delivered approximately 12 weeks after the end of the TAP
+A TAP sample agenda may be viewed here.
+A final written report is also developed and delivered approximately 12 weeks after the end of the TAP.

 Stakeholder involvement is a key part of the TAP process.
 Due to the short term (1.5 days total) timeline of a TAP, ULI Washington works with the TAP sponsor (usually a city or county) to identify a group of key stakeholders whose input will be essential to the panel in addressing the local challenge.
 During the first day of the panel exercise, the ULI experts meet with these stakeholders and listen to their views.
 The broader public is usually invited to hear the panel’s presentation on Day 2, and is encouraged to share feedback at that time.
 It is important to note that a TAP is a very short-term, exploratory exercise that usually serves as one step in a broader public planning process, which would involve more extensive public outreach.